Anderson Valley · Mendocino County, California

 Supply landscape

-~160 hotels and inns in Mendocino County. ~3,161 traditional rooms. ~306 vacation rental properties.
-Most are small independent operators — creating significant white space for a well-designed destination concept that combines nature immersion, regenerative agriculture, and culinary identity.
+~160 hotels and inns in Mendocino County. ~3,161 traditional rooms. ~306 vacation rentals.
+Most are small independent operators — creating significant white space for a well-designed destination concept combining nature immersion, regenerative agriculture, wellness, and culinary identity.

 One living system.

 Each pillar generates revenue independently.
-Together, they create something that cannot be replicated.
+Together, they create something that cannot be replicated — a place that nourishes from within.

 01